 Furthermore, women earn 64% relative to men’s wages in fisheries jobs when performing the same work, giving women fewer financial resources to build resilience to the ocean degradation that may affect their very employment.
 Women are also more likely to fish for subsistence purposes, making them vulnerable to food insecurity in the event of species decline.

 But just as the Giving Tree’s demise was preventable, ocean degradation by acidification need not be a foregone conclusion.
 The degree to which environmental, economic, and social impacts of acidification are experienced will depend on how much carbon dioxide is taken up by the ocean.
 This, in turn, will depend on mitigation measures to curb carbon dioxide emissions and address the high levels already in the atmosphere.
 Empowering women as decision makers in ocean-related industries is likely to improve data collection and sustainable management of the ocean, including affected marine resources and coastal communities.

 U.S. government efforts to combat the climate crisis relate to each of these goals.
 The State Department is advancing policies to conserve and sustainably use the ocean and its resources while catalyzing global action to tackle acidification, among other ocean challenges.
-Central to these policy and programmatic efforts at the State Department and beyond is the of women and girls to strengthen the and of communities.
-Meanwhile, agencies are research on ocean acidification, acidification on the coasts, and adaptation strategies.
+Central to these policy and programmatic efforts at the State Department and beyond is the empowerment of women and girls to strengthen the adaptive capacity and resilience of communities.
+Meanwhile, agencies are expanding research on ocean acidification, monitoring acidification on the coasts, and building adaptation strategies.